reactjs/react.dev/src/content/reference/react/createContext.md

 This value never changes.
 React only uses this value as a fallback if it can't find a matching provider above.

-To make context change over time, [add state and wrap components in a context provider.](/reference/react/useContext#updating-data-passed-via-context)
+To make Context change over time, [add state and wrap components in a context provider.](/reference/react/useContext#updating-data-passed-via-context)